 Sailing with Nigel

-The second provider, with excellent reviews is Nigel.
+The second provider, with excellent reviews, is Nigel.
 He seems to be a super friendly guy who also offers similar sailing tours at almost the same rates.
 For sure, also a good option, but we went with Lisbon by boat in our case as Nigel wasn’t operating on this specific day.

 Lisbon Boat Trip – in a nutshell

-For us, exploring Lisbon by boat was a great experience and a beautiful way to end our last day of our trip.
+For us, exploring Lisbon by boat was a great experience and a beautiful way to end the last day of our trip.
 We were happy to get the chance and see Lisbon from a side we have never seen it before.
 Through the different angle we had the feeling to explore totally new elements of the history-charged city.
 This certainly got supported by the great and snappy explanation from our captain.
 Aye!

-On the negative side of things, you could argue that the comparatively short Lisbon boat trip trip isn’t exactly cheap and doesn’t have the absolute ‘wow’ factor.
+On the negative side of things, you could argue that the comparatively short Lisbon boat trip isn’t exactly cheap and doesn’t have the absolute ‘wow’ factor.
 All in all, I would argue that a boat trip in Lisbon is something you don’t do on a regular basis and consequently a thing you can spend a few bucks on!